5432roy/Log-Aggregation-System/README.md

   - Introduce different log levels (INFO, WARN, ERROR) or formats (e.g., JSON) to make the data more realistic.
 - **Improve the Consumer:**
   - Implement logic to aggregate or filter logs based on criteria such as log level, service name, or timestamp.
-  - Consider writing the aggregated output to a file or even a database for persistence and further analysis.
+  - Consider writing the aggregated output to a file or a database for persistence and further analysis.
 - **Add Robust Logging and Error Handling:**
   - Integrate a proper logging framework (e.g., slf4j with Logback) to capture runtime details and errors.
   - Enhance error handling in both the producer and consumer to manage connection issues or message parsing failures.